ronmurphy/TheLongNights/docs/EMOJI_SUPPORT_GUIDE.md

-# 🎨 Emoji Support in VoxelWorld - Complete Guide
+# 🎨 Emoji Support in The Long Nights - Complete Guide

 ## ✅ What's Configured